webdeveloper25m/latest-blog/content/blog/docker.md

 Orientation and setupBuild and run your imageShare images on Docker Hub Welcome!
 We are excited that you want to learn Docker.

 This page contains step-by-step instructions on how to get started with Docker.
-We also recommend the video walkthrough from Dockercon 2020.
+We also recommend the video walkthrough from Dockercon 2020

-The Docker Quickstart training module teaches you how to:

-Set up your Docker environment (on this page)
+The Docker Quickstart training module teaches you how to Set up your Docker environment (on this page)
 Build and run your image
 Share images on Docker Hub
 Docker concepts
 Docker is a platform for developers and sysadmins to build, run, and share applications with containers.
 The use of containers to deploy applications is called containerization.
 Containers are not new, but their use for easily deploying applications is.